zygos/wd-material/material/3-frameworks/3-rest-api/1-rest.md

 Inside of the `database/migrations/migrate.ts`, you will find a variable called “migrations” (const).
 Inside of our migrations folder we have a single file, which contains SQL to create a table for articles.

-Since our setup is quite manual in this part, we need to inform our migration function about all migration files.
+Since this part's setup is quite manual, we manually import our SQL migration to our migration system.

-**Import the createArticleTable file in the migrate.ts file and add it to the migrations array.**
+Make sure that the **createArticleTable file is imported in the migrate.ts and it is included in the migrations array**.
+In a more advanced setup, we would have a way to import all migration files from a folder automatically.

-You can import all exports with the `import * as createArticleTable from` syntax.

 We can run `npm run migrate:latest` to execute all migrations that have not been run yet.
-If you have added it correctly, you will see the “Migrations complete!” message.
+If you have set up everything correctly, you will see the “Migrations complete!” message.
 Otherwise, you will see “No migrations to run!” or even an error message.

 If a database does not exist, it will be created, and all migrations will be applied.
 If we run `npm run migrate:latest` again, nothing will happen, as the database remembers which migrations it has run before.
 For this particular implementation to work, we must ensure that our migration file exports a `timestamp` and an `up` function.